 NOTE: This ensures that the message is viewable even in contexts that do not support the rendering of rich text.

 Every rich text message in a given run SHALL be expressed in the same markup language, specified by the run.richMessageMimeType property (§3.12.16).
-For maximum interoperability among SARIF log files produced by different tools, rich text messages produced directly by analysis tools SHALL be expressed in GitHub-Flavored Markdown [GFM].
+For maximum interoperability among SARIF log files produced by different tools, analysis tools SHALL express rich text messages in GitHub-Flavored Markdown [GFM].
 Since GFM is a superset of CommonMark [CMARK], any CommonMark Markdown syntax is acceptable.

 If an analysis tool produces a custom output format that includes rich text messages in a format other than GFM, a converter which translates the output of that tool to SARIF SHOULD NOT attempt to translate the messages to GFM.
 Instead, it SHOULD set run.richMessageMimeType (§3.12.16) to a value appropriate to the analysis tool’s output format.